dendrondal/dendrondal.github.io/pages/markdown_thesis.md

 \end{landscape}
 ```

-Here, <LABEL> is what you'll use to reference this in the main text, using ```@fig:<LABEL>```.
+Here, LABEL is what you'll use to reference this in the main text, using ```@fig:LABEL```.
 This should take care of your image needs, but images are unfortunately nowhere near as problematic as tables.
 Note that this will put page numbers on the left side of every page.
 If you want to have them at the bottom of your page, put this in your preamble:

 ```latex
 \fancypagestyle{sideways}{